-Staff working with pupils who spit uncontrollably are given more opportunities to wash their hands than other staff.
 Pupils who regularly who use saliva as a sensory stimulant or who struggle with 'catch it, bin it, kill it' are also given more opportunities to wash their hands where appropriate.
-Personal care activities Contracting coronavirus or passing onto vulnerable or shielded children Н Most staff have now been double vaccinated.
-We have no CEV pupils currently.
+Personal care activities Contracting coronavirus or passing onto vulnerable or shielded children Н Most staff and CEV pupils have now been double vaccinated.
 Social distancing is implemented where possible.
 Children who normally receive support from the special school nurse or children's community nurse will require an individual risk assessment.
 This assessment should include input from the parents/carers and healthcare professionals.
 Reference to any care tasks and specific PPE requirements for these tasks should be recorded and implemented.
 Any queries are directed to the school nurse.
 Staff know how to safely put on and take off PPE.
 PHE guidance on Putting on PPE; and Taking off PPE is followed by all staff undertaking personal care.
 L PPE requests/shortages in PPE are raised with the Schools Organisation and Resources Team.
 No additional PPE is generally needed other than that already identified via risk assessment.
 Specific PPE/training is required for staff providing personal care involving an aerosol generating procedure (AGP) - advice is provided by the school nurse and a risk assessment produced.
 Specific detailed guidance and requirements when performing AGPs is included is: Safe Working in education, childcare and children's social care Use of hand sanitiser Ingestion of hand sanitiser.
 Alcohol vapours ignited resulting in burns to hands М Always wash hands with soap and hot/warm water wherever possible.
 Where hand sanitizer is used, it contains a minimum of 60% alcohol.
 It is kept out of the reach of children and used with staff supervision due to the risk of ingestion.
 A safety data sheet and COSHH risk assessment are in place for its use.
-L Bulk supplies of alcohol gel are stored appropriately as flammable substances and the fire risk assessment has been updated accordingly.
+When using alcohol-based hand sanitisers make sure all liquid is evaporated before smoking, touching any L Bulk supplies of alcohol gel are stored appropriately as flammable substances and the fire risk assessment has been updated accordingly.